Tiramisioux/cinemate/README.md

     > set_fps_lock

 Enable or disable doubling the FPS rate.

     > set_fps_double

     > set_fps_double 1

 ## Command index

+This table includes all the available commands (method calls) for the CineMate CLI and the GPIO default settings of `cinemate/src/settings.json`.

+Commands are also possible to send to the Pi via USB serial.

 | Camera function           | CineMate CLI/USB serial command | arguments                     | GPIO button         | GPIO rotary encoder       | GPIO switch |Grove Base HAT|USB keyboard|
 | ------------------------- | ------------------------------- | ----------------------------- | ------------------- | ------------------------- | ----------- |-----------| -----------|